SwedbankPay/developer.swedbankpay.com/_includes/callback.md

     must be made on the payment or on the transaction.
 The retrieved payment or transaction resource will give you the necessary information about the recent change/update.
+*   For unscheduled and recur transactions, no callback will be given for card transactions, only Trustly.
 *   As it isn't scaled to be a primary source of updates, no given response time can be guaranteed, and a callback might fail.
 It will be retried if that should happen.
 Below are the retry timings, in seconds from the initial